eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/quote-props/README.md

 This rule requires quotes around object literal property names.

+This rule adds support for TypeScript's type literals, interfaces and enums.

 ## Options

 This rule has two options, a string option and an object option.